Al-Ha'ir prison

-al-Ha'ir prison (سجن الحاير), also known as al-Hayer al-Hayar or al-Haer, is a Saudi Arabian political, maximum-security, Mabahith-affiliated prison located approximately 25 miles south of Riyadh.
+al-Ha'ir prison (سجن الحائر), also known as al-Hayer al-Hayar or al-Haer, is a Saudi Arabian political, maximum-security, Mabahith-affiliated prison located approximately 25 miles south of Riyadh.
 It is the largest prison complex in Saudi Arabia and houses both men and women.
-It includes isolation cells, and physical torture rooms.
+It includes isolation cells and torture rooms.
 Reportedly, a number of members of al-Qaeda are held there.
-There is also confirmation of unfavored royal family members being held there which include princess and princes, journalists, business rivals, political rivals, international prisoners or alleged dissidents or persons needing to be silenced, made an example of, and destroyed psychologically and physically.
-Many people have been held without charge, have no current, pending, or even past court dates, nor future release date.
-Past prisoners report being subjected to constant psychological, environmental, physical, social and sexual torture.
-Many noted persons are confirmed to be held there under these conditions and many other individuals suspected to be there, as the Saudi government limits communication for captives and refuses to provide information concerning certain detainees as a policy.
+There is also confirmation of people unfavored by the royal family being held there, including princesses and princes, journalists, business rivals, political rivals, international prisoners, and alleged dissidents or persons needing to be silenced, made an example of, and destroyed psychologically and physically.
+Many people have been held without charge, have no current, pending, or even past court dates, nor a future release date.
+Past prisoners report being subjected to constant psychological, environmental, physical, social, and sexual torture.
+Many noted persons are confirmed to be held there under these conditions.
+Many other individuals are suspected to be held there, as the Saudi government limits communication for captives and refuses to provide information concerning certain detainees as a policy.

 Prison conditions

 In 2015, journalist Kevin Sullivan of The Washington Post visited al-Ha'ir prison, including one cell that looked "spartan but clean", in which an inmate described the conditions as "good".
 Sullivan's host described the prison as illustrating the "government’s strategy of showering inmates with perks rather than locking them down in harsh, Guantanamo Bay-style conditions".
 Gary Hill of the International Corrections and Prisons Association spent over two decades visiting Saudi Arabia advising on prison warden training and stated to Sullivan that he expected prisoners in Saudi Arabian prisons "to be treated nicely — that's their religion".
 As of 2015, Hill had never visited any Saudi prison.
 Sullivan also interviewed Ministry of Interior spokesman Mansour al-Turki, who stated that the recidivism rate for terrorist incidents by ex-detainees was twenty percent, and Sevag Kechichian of Amnesty International, who stated that "allegations of mistreatment and torture of prisoners in Saudi prisons are widespread" and that "torture can still happen even in nice-looking prisons — when no one is looking".

+During the 2011–2012 Saudi Arabian protests, security forces fired live bullets in the air on 19 August 2012 at a protest at al-Ha'ir Prison.